Abortion: The Slaughter of the Innocent Part 1

 I'd like to ask you to stop and think about that total figure for a moment:

 Consider where you currently live.
 Consider what percentage of people living in your area would have to die, in order to reach such an astounding number.
 It's really shocking, isn't it?
 Why?
 Because there are not enough people living in your area, or even in your entire state, to reach that horrific number.
-Exactly how large is 46,000,000?
+Exactly how large is 63,459,781?
 Well, let's make a few quick and easy comparisons.
 The 2007 population of the state of California, which happens to be the most populated state in the USA, was 36.5 million people.
-That means that for the purposes of this comparison, the entire population of that huge state has been slaughtered through abortion, in addition to about another 25% of the population beyond that, since abortion became legal in 1973.
-In other words, roughly 125% of the entire population of California would have to be slaughtered, in order to equal the number of abortions which have been performed in the USA, since Roe v.
-Wade became the law of the land in 1973.
+That means that for the purposes of this current comparison, way more than the entire population of that huge state has been slaughtered through abortion since abortion became legal in 1973.

 ----- Begin Quote -----